seclerp/FileFS/docs/Client-library-getting-started.md

-# Client library gettings started
+# Client library getting started

 First of all you need to add reference to `FileFS.Client` library to your project.